-- Date: This Column is used to mention the date on which entity sold the goods.
-Recording date and Invoice date should be the same.
+- Date: This Column is used to mention the date on which the entity sold the goods.
+The recording date and Invoice date should be the same.

-- Account Debited: In this column, Name of Customer to be recorded who is purchasing the goods on credit only from an entity.
+- Account Debited: In this column, the Customer’s Name is to be recorded who is purchasing the goods on credit only from an entity.

 - Invoice No: Sale invoice No. to be mentioned in this column.

-- PR: PR stands for Post Reference Entries and are recorded to the relevant account (Customer Account) on a daily basis.
-Under this column enter certain no. and the same no. to be allotted to Customer Account for tracking.
+- PR: PR stands for Post Reference Entries and is recorded daily to the relevant account (Customer Account).
+Under this column, enter certain no. and the same no. to be allotted to the Customer Account for tracking.

-- Account Receivable and Sales: In this column Amount to be mentioned which will receive from the customer.
-Account receivables to be debited and Sale to be credited by the same amount.
+- Account Receivable and Sales: In this column, the amount to be mentioned will be received from the customer.
+Account receivables to be debited and sales credited by the same amount.

-- Cost of goods sold and inventory: In this column, cost of price of goods sold to be mentioned and cost of goods sold to be debited and inventory (Stock) Account to be credited by the same amount.
+- Cost of goods sold and inventory: In this column, the cost price of goods sold is mentioned, the cost of goods sold to be debited, and the inventory (Stock) Account to be credited by the same amount.